KnightOS/knightos.org/gsoc/index.md

 z80e includes a JavaScript wrapper in the form of OpenTI that lets JavaScript users do z80 emulation.
 A similar tool for scas would allow JavaScript programmers to build in-browser assembly tools.

 **Expected results**

-JavaScript programmers can interact with scas with a JavaScript-friendly API.
-You will be expected to build some useful in-browser tool to show this off.

-**Knowledge prerequisites**

-A high degree of JavaScript knowledge is required.
-You can get by with only a basic understanding of C.

-**Skill level**: Medium

-**Mentor**: None (bring it up on IRC to find one)

-## Emscripten wrapper for scas

-z80e includes a JavaScript wrapper in the form of OpenTI that lets JavaScript users do z80 emulation.
-A similar tool for scas would allow JavaScript programmers to build in-browser assembly tools.

-**Expected results**